-You will be prompted to log in to XRDP
+You will be prompted to connect to the server vis xRDP

 A connection log will popup.
 This will tell you the process of the XDRP login and errors you may have.
 The most common error is password failure.

-Every time you log into a xRDP session the server will create you a new log in.
+Every time you log into an xRDP session the server will create you a new logon session ID.
 This can be frustrating if you are disconnected, the server will, by default, connect you to a new session.
 To allow true admin or console xRDP access you need to do the following.